Example eToro Global Review for Affiliates

 This content is not intended for US residents and is not authored by eToro USA LLC, eToro USA Securities, or a US affiliate.
 To promote eToro in the US, please contact your affiliate manager or Nimrod Burla.

-The knowledge of the community and the variety of instruments and trading tools, make for a platform where all traders and investors can find unique features to help them trade.
+eToro also offers a full range of learning materials, establishing itself as a one-stop-shop suited for all skill levels.
+The collective knowledge of the community and the variety of instruments and trading tools make eToro a platform where anyone can find unique features to help them trade.

 A world of trading opportunities

-With a US$50 entry bar and a simple onboarding process, eToro brings the markets closer to traders than ever before. eToro’s diverse offering includes stocks, cryptocurrencies, forex (CFDs), commodities (CFDs), indices (CFDs), commodities,, ETFs and Smart Portfolios, as well as copy trading.
+With a US$50 entry bar and a straightforward onboarding process, eToro brings the markets closer to traders than ever before. eToro’s diverse offering includes stocks, cryptocurrencies, currencies (CFDs), commodities (CFDs), indices (CFDs), commodities, ETFs and Smart Portfolios, as well as CopyTrading.

 Stocks

-eToro offers a wide variety of over 3,000 stocks from 20 exchanges worldwide.
-At eToro, you can trade stocks as the underlying asset, CFDs and ETFs.
+eToro offers a wide variety of over 6,000 stocks from 20 exchanges worldwide.
+At eToro, you can trade stocks as underlying assets, CFDs and ETFs.

-• The ability to purchase fractions of shares, enabling investors to invest in expensive stocks at lower prices.
+- The ability to purchase fractions of shares, enabling investors to invest in stocks without buying the full stock.

-• Buying a stock on eToro by opening a BUY (long), non-leveraged position, means investing in the underlying asset and dividends are paid in proportion to the number of stocks owned.
+- Buying a stock on eToro by opening a BUY (long), non-leveraged position, means investing in the underlying asset where dividends can be paid in proportion to the number of stocks owned.

 Forex

-Currency trading on eToro allows you to buy and sell a range of 49 international currency pairs. eToro’s easy-to-use simple platform, the competitive fees and the availability of trading tutorials and tools makes it a great place to trade forex.
+Currency trading on eToro allows you to buy and sell a range of more than 50 international currency pairs. eToro’s easy-to-use platform, the competitive fees and the availability of trading tutorials and tools makes it a great place to trade foreign currencies.

-• Get input and discuss markets with the eToro community, and follow or copy experienced forex traders.
+- Get input and discuss markets with the eToro community, and follow or copy experienced currency traders.

 Commodities

-eToro’s platform enables traders and investors to trade 26 commodities via CFDs, including: gold, silver, natural gas, oil and more.
+eToro’s platform enables traders and investors to trade more than 40 commodities via CFDs, including: gold, silver, natural gas, oil and more.

 Indices